Better Cotton in Egypt

 Better Cotton Partners in Egypt

-Together with the Cotton Research Institute and the United Nations Industrial Development Organisation (UNIDO), our two Programme Partners will help to ensure that farmers gain access to the knowledge and tools they need to adopt more sustainable practices and improve their livelihoods.
+Together with CEA, the Cotton Research Institute and the United Nations Industrial Development Organisation (UNIDO), our three Programme Partners help to ensure that farmers gain access to the knowledge and tools they need to adopt more sustainable practices and improve their livelihoods.

 Sustainability challenges